jtdaugherty/brick/docs/guide.rst

         reportExtent FooBox $
         border $ str "Foo"

-Now, whenever the ``ui`` is rendered, the location and size of the bordered box containing "Foo" will be recorded.
+Now, whenever the ``ui`` is rendered, the extent of the bordered box containing "Foo" will be recorded.
 We can then look it up in event handlers in ``EventM``:

 .. code:: haskell

-   do
    mExtent <- Brick.Main.lookupExtent FooBox
    case mExtent of
        Nothing -> ...
        Just (Extent _ upperLeft (width, height)) -> ...